V-Cent/TTE/docs/STYLING.md

 > finish the current line with two empty spaces.

 Headings inside quoteblocks will not enter the TOC and can only be used for styling.

-## Code

-You can create a code block by indenting your text with four empty spaces.
-See the example below:

-    var thisIs = "Code";
-    console.log(thisIs);
-    //Code styling by highlight.js

 ## Custom Directives